Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Germanova Antonina, Shutterstock

 Signs of essential oil poisoning in cats can include vomiting, drooling, tremors and shaking, lethargy, irritation of the airways and difficulty breathing, seizures, and more seriously, liver failure.
 Ingestion, inhalation, or absorption of lemongrass-based oils can also lead to these signs, but most cases are mild.
-With proper care, the citronella should work through your cat’s system without major issues.
+However, you should contact your vet if your cat came in contact with lemongrass or other essential oils.

 Treatment

-If your cat has been exposed to lemongrass in large amounts or they are showing any signs of stomach upset or poisoning, get them to a safe place.
+If your cat has been exposed to lemongrass in large amounts or they are showing any signs of stomach upset or essential oil poisoning, first get them to a safe place.
 Make sure your cat is comfortable and remove any potential hazards.
-Call your veterinarian immediately to determine if they should be brought in for an evaluation or monitored at home.
-If your cat needs to seek veterinary care, treatment will depend on the severity of the symptoms.
+Then, call your veterinarian immediately to determine if they should be brought in for an evaluation or monitored at home.
+If your cat needs veterinary care, treatment will depend on the severity of the signs.

 Diagnostic tests like bloodwork and X-rays (in the case of an intestinal blockage) may be necessary.
-Some possible treatments include stomach decontamination to remove traces of citronella, intravenous fluids, and anti-nausea medication.
+Possible treatments for mild cases include stomach decontamination, intravenous fluids, and anti-nausea medication, while a gastrointestinal blockage requires surgery.

 Best Grasses for Cats